cisco0pete/RaspberryPi/README.md

 I am new to GIThub and Raspberry Pi.
-This is my repo for learning how to navigate the Raspberry Pi 3 B+ that I was gifted from a wonderful professor of mine.
+This is my repo for learning how to navigate the Raspberry Pi 3 B+ that I was gifted from a thoughtful mentor.
 It was intially a PWNIGOTCHI but I have several other SD cards I plan on configuring with other projects.